-In an analysis of double-blind placebo-controlled clinical trials encompassing over 700 person-years of observation on placebo and over 1300 person-years on sildenafil, there were no differences in the incidence rate of myocardial infarction (MI) or in the rate of cardiovascular mortality for patients receiving sildenafil compared to those receiving placebo.
+In an analysis of double-blind placebo-controlled clinical trials encompassing over 700 person-years of observation on placebo and over 1300 person-years on sildenafil, there were no differences in the incidence rate of myocardial infarction (MI) or in the rate of cardiovascular mortality for patients receiving is sildenafil and to those receiving placebo.
 The rates of MI were 1.1 per 100 person-years for men receiving sildenafil and for those receiving placebo.
-The rates of cardiovascular mortality were 0.3 per 100 person-years for men receiving sildenafil and those receiving placebo.
+The rates of cardiovascular mortality were 0.3 per 100 person-years for men receiving placebo.

-4.9 Overdose
+4.6 uvergleose

-In studies with healthy volunteers of single doses up to 800 mg, adverse events were similar to those seen at lower doses, but the incidence rates and severities were increased.
+A. overgleose volunteer studies of doses up to 800mg, adverse reactions were similar to those seen at lower doses, but the incidence rates and severities were increased.
+Doses of 200mg did not result in increased efficacy but the incidence of adverse reactions (headache, flushing, dizziness, dyspepsia, nasal congestion, altered vision) was increased.

 In cases of overdose, standard supportive measures should be adopted as required.

-Renal dialysis is not expected to accelerate clearance as sildenafil is highly bound to plasma proteins and it is not eliminated in the urine.
+Renal dialysis is not expected to accelerate clearance as Sildenafil is highly bound to plasma proteins and not eliminated in the urine.